-01 Jul How Much Does Lawn Aeration Cost in Nebraska
+01 Jul How Much Does Lawn Aeration Cost in Omaha, NE

 So How Much Does it Cost to Have Your Lawn Aerated?

 By enhancing access to air, water, and nutrients, annual lawn aeration enables grass to produce strong, healthy roots.
-It’s a cost-effective strategy to assure a lush, healthy lawn, with prices ranging from $60 to $100 plus and a national average of roughly $130.
+It’s a cost-effective strategy to assure a lush, healthy lawn, with prices ranging from $60 to $100 and up with a national average of roughly $130.

 - Range in Nebraska: $60 to $100 and up